-Knowing they were basically a sugar cookie shaped into digits, I figured my family would happily indulge.
+Knowing they were basically a sugar cookie shaped into digits AKA fingers, I figured my family would happily indulge.
 Though, I was expecting the almonds to be sacrificed right into the garbage.
 Or maybe my mouth, if I could intercept them!

 - PRO-Tip: If the dough gets warm after working with it, pop the bowlful of dough or the baking sheet filled with the rolled fingers into the fridge or freezer to chill the dough.

 - You can make the nails from whole almonds or sliced almonds.
 I could not find whole blanched almonds (without the brown skin), so I blanched them myself by quickly dipping them into boiling water, then running them under cold water, and slipping off the skin with my fingers.
 See details in the frequently asked questions below.

 - I used red icing gel for the bloody nail beds.
 If you’d rather use something more natural, try some strawberry or raspberry jelly or jam in your witches finger cookies.